House price index – 2nd quarter 2025

 The house price index is based on real estate transaction data from the General Administration of the Patrimonial Documentation of the FPS Finances.
 The prices used are those included in the deeds of sale.
 Given the time between the date on which the preliminary sales agreement is signed and the date on which the deed is executed (between three and four months), this index measures the price evolution with a delay compared to the actual date on which the sales price is set.
 This delay is inherent to the data source.

 The house price index is calculated by the European Union Member States, Norway and Iceland.
-Eurostat calculates the index for the euro area (as well as for the European Union as a whole) using the harmonised indices of the Member States.
-Given the role of the housing market in the current economic and financial crisis, the house price index is one of the indices used in the procedure to prevent and correct macroeconomic imbalances in the European Union.
+Eurostat calculates the index for the Euro area (as well as for the European Union as a whole) using the harmonised indices of the Member States.
+Given the role of the housing market in the economic and financial crisis of 2008, the house price index was included in the indicators used in the procedure to prevent and correct macroeconomic imbalances in the European Union.

 The house price index can be broken down by new houses and existing houses.
-The weights of those two items in the overall index are determined by the gross fixed capital formation in houses (for the new houses) and the total value of transactions of the previous year (for the existing houses).
+The weights of these two items in the overall index are determined by the gross fixed capital formation in houses (for the new houses) and the total value of transactions of the previous year (for the existing houses).
 Until 2013, the house price index of new houses was roughly estimated based on the output price index in the construction sector.
 Since 2014, it is also based on real estate transaction data.
+House price index for existing houses is available per region since 2010.
+The data have therefore been completely reviewed when the results for the fourth quarter of 2023 were published in March 2024.

 Since the houses that are put up for sale differ from one quarter to another, the changes in characteristics are processed with hedonic regression models to eliminate price fluctuations due to changes in characteristics of the properties sold.
-These models aim to estimate the theoretical price on the basis of the characteristics and location of the houses sold.
-This theoretical price is then compared to the actual price.
-Two indices are calculated, one with the actually observed transaction prices and the other with the prices estimated by the regression model.
-The final index is obtained by calculating the ratio of the index obtained with the actual transaction prices compared to the index obtained with the estimated prices.
-Therefore, the house price index may be evolving differently from the observed average prices.
+These models aim to estimate the theoretical price based on the characteristics and location of the houses sold.
+The index is then calculated based on changes in the average prices observed and adjusted by a factor depending on the differences in quality observed between dwellings sold during the different periods.